Karpmaster/Speaker-Classification-Test/README.md

 I designed a CNN model with tensorflow.
 Using Librosa to extract the MFCC features.
 And output as a json file.
 Split the data in the json file into train, validation, test sets for a cross validation later on.
 The pridiction print output includes all similarity percentage of each class.
 And will choose the highest percentage index.

+# Result
+Surprisingly, I got really good result getting all the right indexes with the original model structure but with public dataset.
+Conclude that it is my dataset casusing the problem.